MaartenGr/PolyFuzz/README.md

 ```

+**NOTE**: We instantiating `PolyFuzz` we also could have used "EditDistance" or "Embeddings" to quickly
+access Levenshtein and FastText respectively.

 ### Precision Recall Curve
 Next, we would like to see how well our model is doing on our data.
-Although this method is unsupervised,
-we can use the similarity score as a proxy for the accuracy of our model (assuming we trust that similarity score).

-A minimum similarity score might be used to identify when a match could be considered to be correct.
-For example, we can assume that if a similarity score pass 0.95 we are quite confident that the matches are correct.
-This minimum similarity score can be defined as `Precision` since it shows you how precise we believe the matches are at a minimum.
+We express our results as
+**`precision`** and **`recall`** where precision is defined as the minimum similarity score before a match is correct and

-`Recall` can then be defined as as the percentage of matches found at a certain minimum similarity score.
+recall the percentage of matches found at a certain minimum similarity score.
-A high recall means that for a certain minimum precision score, we find many matches.

 Creating the visualizations is as simple as: